Which country to choose for your first safari?

 Why not to go to Rwanda for your first safari

-Many consider Rwanda a destination for more seasoned travellers, because it’s tourism infrastructure is not as developed as in neighbouring Tanzania for example.
-Yet times are changing and Rwanda is catching up quickly.
-In Akagera, Nyungwe and Volcanoes National Park you’ll find incredible local camps as well as luxury lodges.
-And with the repopulation of Akagera National Park and it’s status as Big 5 park you can now combine a classic plains safari with the jungle treks in one trip.
-So the only reason against Rwanda can be the high prices for the gorilla trekking experience (think over 1,000 USD per day just for the permit).
+Many consider Rwanda a destination for more seasoned travellers, because it isn’t the typical Big 5 safari destination.
+Although Akagera is a Big 5 park it is obviously not as plentiful as neighbouring Tanzania with its Serengeti ecosystem.
+Yet, times are changing and Rwanda is catching up quickly.
+Akagera is thriving and developing as a more interesting Big 5 destination (tsetse flies aside) while Nyungwe and Volcanoes National Park offer the most incredible primate encounters and are dotted with incredible local camps as well as luxury lodges.
+And with the repopulation of Akagera National Park and it’s status as Big 5 park you can now combine a classic plains safari with the primate jungle treks in one trip in one country, no border crossings or multi-country visas necessary.
+So the only reason against Rwanda can be the high prices for the gorilla trekking experience (think 1,500 USD per person just for the permit).
+Neighbouring Uganda offers a more affordable gorilla trekking option (at 800 USD permit prices).

 What’s next on our bucket list?